amedley/ld49/README.md

 # ld49

-Medley Studios submission for Ludum Dare 49 game jam
+Medley Studios submission for the Ludum Dare 49 game jam